jsohlendorff/continuous_time_LTMLE/article.typ

 // However, that term is computationally
 // intensive to estimate.

-We could have also opted to use a TMLE (@laanTargetedMaximumLikelihood2006) instead.
+We could have also opted to use the TMLE framework (@laanTargetedMaximumLikelihood2006) in lieu of a one-step estimator.
 //or a combination of the two
 // of using a one-step estimator.
 // For instance, one update could be performed, updating $Qbar(k)$